defndaines/dal/README.md

 `do`-`end` blocks can introduce scope, including when interactive.

-Use `strict.lua` module to error on attempting to assign to global variables that haven't been defined.
+Use `require("strict.lua")` module to error on attempting to assign to global variables that haven't been defined.

 It is faster to use `local` variables, so prefer over global.